reactioncommerce/reaction/packages/reaction-core/docs/packages.md

  - template
  - icon
  - label
- - group
+ - cycle
- - priority
+ - container

 ***Special Usage***
- - `priority` is an app flag, general use `2` to designate a "App".
+ - `cycle`  1- Core, 2- Stable, 3- Testing 4- Early
- - `group` group alike for presentation *example: used to connect settings on dashboard app card registry object*
+ - `container` group alike for presentation *example: used to connect settings on dashboard app card registry object*

 You can also extend or replace any core template using [template extensions](https://github.com/aldeed/meteor-template-extension/).